Henamen21/COFFEE_SALES_DASHBOARD/README.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)

 ## PROJECT DESCRIPTION
 This work is aim to gain insight from coffee sales data.
 The dataset covers sales from 2019 to 2022.
-I created a dashboard which summaries core thing needs to be focused on.
+I created a dashboard which summarizes core thing needs to be focused on.

 ## FUNCTION USED
 The data in csv (Comma Separated Value) form with three worksheets.
 They are "orders" , "customer" and "products".
 These worksheets have some common feature (columns) which can be shared to get new columns.
 The following are functions used in the project :-